jaysh/server-bootstrap/README.md

 - In the case of the master, copy over `/etc/puppet`.
 - In the case of the agent, proceed to setup the node via puppet.

+## Why?

+Because I like to experiment a lot with different deploying configurations to different providers (e.g. Dcker, Vagrant, OpenVZ, SoftLayer, AWS, DigitalOcean) and it isn't always practical to find a base image that comes with puppet, or find support for provisioning scripts.

+I also love automating things.

 ## Requirements

 - Every node will have an entry in your DNS setup.
 This includes one for `puppet`.